Universal dynamics on the way to thermalisation

-In the second scenario, after a sufficiently strong cooling quench, the resulting super-thermal population of the higher-energy modes results in a vigorous transport towards lower energies that has the form of a strong-wave-turbulence inverse cascade.
-This cascade induces a long-lived, power-law single-particle spectrum $n(k)\sim k^{-\zeta}$, with an exponent $\zeta=5$ distinctly larger than the exponent $\zeta=2$ which characterizes a thermal Rayleigh-Jeans distribution.
-The emergence of the strong cascade can be explained by the dominance of incompressible, transverse, vortical superfluid flow over compressible, longitudinal sound excitations and density fluctuations in the respective regime of wave lengths.
-The power law $k^{-5}$ is traced back to the flow pattern around the vortex lines \cite{Nowak:2011sk} in the Vinen tangles \cite{Volovik2004a} which become visible without filtering out short-wavelength fluctuations.
-The possibility of a strong cascade was pointed out in Refs.~\cite{Berges:2008wm,Berges:2008sr,Scheppach:2009wu}, where this quasi-stationary scaling solution was referred to as a non-thermal fixed point (NTFP).
+In the second scenario, given a sufficiently strong cooling quench cutting away, e.g., all particles above a cutoff $k_{c}$, the remaining overpopulation of the modes just below $k_{c}$ results in a vigorous transport towards lower energies that has the form of a strong-wave-turbulence inverse cascade \cite{Nowak:2011sk}.
+This cascade induces a long-lived, power-law single-particle spectrum $n(k)\sim k^{-\zeta}$, with an exponent $\zeta=5$ distinctly larger than the exponent $\zeta=2$ of the thermal Rayleigh-Jeans distribution.
+The emergence of the strong cascade can be explained by the dominance of vortical superfluid flow around line defects over compressible, longitudinal sound excitations and density fluctuations in the respective regime of wave lengths.
+The power law $k^{-5}$ signals that the system evolves close by a distinct non-thermal fixed point (NTFP) \cite{Berges:2008wm,Berges:2008sr,Scheppach:2009wu} where the evolution critically slows down.
+The particular power can be traced back to the flow pattern around the vortex lines \cite{Nowak:2011sk} which now become visible without filtering out short-wavelength fluctuations.
 The two possible paths to BE condensation are shown schematically in \Fig{NTFPScheme}.
-Whether the system, during the condensation dynamics, can approach the NTFP where the process critically slows down, or whether it moves in a direct way to thermal equilibrium depends on the initial conditions, i.e., on the strength of the cooling quench.
-We refer to the condensation process which takes the `detour' via the NTFP as \emph{hydrodynamic BE condensation} because of the dynamical separation of incompressible and compressible components in momentum space, in contrast to the direct process where this separation is absent.
+Whether the system, during the condensation dynamics, can approach the NTFP or moves in a direct way to thermal equilibrium depends, for a closed system, on the initial conditions, i.e., on the strength of the cooling quench.
+We refer to the condensation process which takes the `detour' via the NTFP as \emph{hydrodynamic BE condensation} because of the dynamical scale separation of incompressible and compressible components of the particle current.